All photography by Julia Atkinson for Studio Home.

 So when I say “we” on this blog…I really mean me!
 Julia Atkinson.

-I discovered the wonderful world of design blogging just the week before I decided to dive head first into it myself nearly 8 years ago.
+I discovered the wonderful world of design blogging just the week before I decided to dive head first into it myself over 9 years ago.
 I was so inspired and blown away by the ease, casual vibe and community of the whole business and more than anything, excited to finally find a home for my millions of desktop bookmarks!

 It’s been a fast last decade moving between ski instructing, travel, work and self employment in the interior design industry and marketing for a ski area with plenty of risk taking and the appropriate mistakes made!

 It has been rewarding to watch my readership grow in visitors and loyalty and I get such a buzz from discovering and connecting with the awesome creative community out there.
-I’ve been working full time on the site and related projects since late 2012 and have in particular the development of the Creative HQ and Fly The Coop features have given Studio Home a new focus to offer content that is easy to consume, inspiring to check out and relevant to those of us living down under.
+I’ve been working full time on the site and related projects since late 2012 and enjoyed in particular the development of the Creative HQ and Fly The Coop features have gave Studio Home a new focus to offer content that is easy to consume, inspiring to check out and relevant to those of us living down under.
+In 2017 these features are now to be replaced by the welcoming of contributor led content.
+I’m excited to offer the blog and her platforms to photographers, film makers, story tellers, knowledge sharers and even brands themselves as a place to share their ideas and projects further.

 I hope I can bring you some refreshing new finds and a peek into all the untapped talent that lurks at the bottom of the world!